-People with one heterozygous mutation often do not experience the above health issues until there is a large amount of stress on the system (exposure to toxins, emotional stress, an injury, etc…).
-Because the true cause of the health disorder is never known, conventional treatments for diseases that develop as a result of these mutations have little success and at best can suppress symptoms.
+People with one heterozygous mutation often do not experience the above health issues until there is a large amount of stress on the system through exposure to toxins, emotional stress, or injury.
+Because the true cause of the health disorder is never known, conventional treatments for diseases that develop as a result of these mutations have little success, and at best, can suppress symptoms.

 It’s a good question and an important point that we cannot “fix” genetics.
-It is also crucial to remember that it is these unique qualities to our DNA that determine our individuality as human beings.
-These types of genetic mutations often produce highly intelligent people that look at the world in new and novel ways.
-So, we want to appreciate our unique genetic make-up and work around it when appropriate by using appropriate replacement forms of B vitamins and other co-factors, of which folate plays a large role.
+It is also crucial to remember that these unique qualities in our DNA determine our individuality as human beings.
+These types of genetic mutations often produce brilliant people that look at the world in novel ways.
+We want to appreciate our unique genetic make-up and work around it when appropriate by using appropriate replacement forms of B vitamins and other co-factors, of which folate plays a large role.

 If you would like to be assessed for an MTHFR or another type of mutation, you have a few options.
 The 23 & Me analysis is a good value.
 It can be ordered directly from the website and provides a full genetic panel which can then be fed into an Internet-based software program that will interpret the raw data.